How to Recession Proof Your Warehouse and Reduce Warehouse Costs In 2023

 Cross docking is the practice of moving products directly from a manufacturer or supplier to a retail chain or customer.
 Using inbound and outbound docks, products are received, then immediately transferred to trucks for delivery.

-Key factors in financial loss when it comes to inventory include stock damage and theft — both internal and external.
+Key factors in financial loss when it comes to inventory include stock damage and theft — both internal or external.

-If you’re not actively protecting your inventory, you’re leaving yourself vulnerable to financial loss that could have been prevented.
+If you’re not actively protecting your inventory, you’re risking financial loss.

 Restrict access to storage areas that contain your high value inventory, to help prevent theft to reduce your warehouse costs